ikusalic/chef-vim-setup/README.md

 scripts to execute for all individual users (executed as the user) and script to be executed once for the root.

-The attribute `:custom_preinstall_bash` can specify custom script to be executed before any other action.
+The attribute `:custom_preinstall_bash` can specify custom shell script to be executed before any other action.
 It can be used to install dependencies needed to build Vim from source.
 * * *